I want to give you a step by step guide on how to introduce yourself to a new project team.

 PRO Technique: Personal Introduction to a New Team

 Now we’ll talk about this powerful Technique of the Individual Introduction to your team members.

-After that, I will tell you how to introduce yourself to the stakeholders of the project and to the clients of the project.
+After that, I will tell you how to introduce yourself to the project’s stakeholders and the clients of the project.

 Biggest Mistake to Avoid During First Few Days on a New Project

-There is one mistake that many project managers do on a new project during their first few days:
+There is one mistake that many project managers make on a new project during their first few days:

-They focus too much on the processes, state of the project, and the communication that they need to review.
+They focus too much on the processes, state of the project, and communication they need to review.

 They don’t focus on people.

 You want to position yourself as a leader.